-The Safety Alert Symbol means ATTENTION!
+\triangle The Safety Alert Symbol means ATTENTION!
 BECOME ALERT!
-YOUR SAFETY IS INVOLVED!
-Yubble Failure to follow WARNING instructions could result in severe in or death to the ATV operator, a bystander, or a person inspecting repairing the ATV.
-CAUTION: A CAUTION indicates special precautions that must be taken to a damage to the ATV.
+YOUR SAFETY IS INVOLVED! ▲ WARNING Failure to follow WARNING instructions could result in severe injury or death to the ATV operator, a bystander, or a person inspecting or repairing the ATV.
+CAUTION: A CAUTION indicates special precautions that must be taken to avoid damage to the ATV.
 NOTE: A NOTE provides key information to make procedures easier or clearer.

-\ Product and specifications are subject to change without notice.
+^{} Product and specifications are subject to change without notice.